Cree: Eastern Innu

 Sheshatshiu Innu First Nation located in the community of Sheshatshiu in Labrador and is located approximately 45 km north of Happy Valley-Goose Bay.
 Sheshatshiu is located adjacent to the Inuit community of North West River.
 The Sheshatshiu Nation has one reserve, Sheshatshiu 3.

-Western Montagnais
+Western Innu

 Pekuakamiulnuatsh First Nation is located on the reserve of Mashteuiatsh in the Saguenay–Lac-Saint-Jean region, 8 km north of Roberval, Quebec, on the western shore of Lac Saint-Jean.

-Bande des Innus de Pessamit based in Pessamit, Quebec, is located about 58 km southwest of Baie-Comeau along the north shore of the Saint Lawrence River at the mouth of the Betsiamites River.
+Pessamit Innu Band based in Pessamit (Betsiamites), Quebec, is located about 58 km southwest of Baie-Comeau along the north shore of the Saint Lawrence River at the mouth of the Betsiamites River.
 It is across the river directly north of Rimouski, Quebec.
 Pessamit is 358 km northeast of Quebec City.

-Innue Essipit are based in their reserve of Essipit, adjacent to the village of Les Escoumins, Quebec.
+Innue Essipit are based in their reserve of Essipit, adjacent to the village of Les Escoumins.
 The community is on the north shore of the Saint Lawrence River at the mouth of the Escoumins River in the Côte-Nord region, 40 km northeast of Tadoussac and 250 km northeast of Québec.